hrishitchaudhuri/GameOfLife/README.md

 Some examples have been provided for your convenience, already with the `.love` extension enabled.
 To view them, go to `LUA/examples` and click on them.
 Assuming your laptop is equipped with Love2D, they should run perfectly.
 In case of any bugs, report them under the issues tag.

 ##### An Alternative Approach
-A release has been published containing the basic grid [here](https://github.com/hrishitchaudhuri/GameOfLife/releases/tag/v0.1-alpha).
-This does not allow for changes in bounding box sizes though; to enable greater control, we recommend cloning this repository and running it on the Love2D engine.
+A release has been published containing the basic grid [here](https://github.com/hrishitchaudhuri/GameOfLife/releases/tag/v0.1-alpha), supported for Windows 64-bit operating systems.
+Run the executable titled `LifeGame.exe`.
+NOTE: This does not allow for changes in bounding box sizes though; to enable greater control, we recommend cloning this repository and running it on the Love2D engine.

 ### Credits
 File `classic.lua` taken from [rxi](https://github.com/rxi/classic)